-Saphara Monastery is located in Southern Georgia, Samtskhe-Javakheti region in a distance of some 10-12 km from the town Akhaltsikhe, deep in the gorge, away from any residential arrears, on the plot hidden by surrounding mountains.
-The monastery was founded in X century the latest.
-By XIII c the monastery is the possession and one of the residences of the noble house of Jakeli-owners and rulers of Samtskhe, with their ossuary arranged therein.
-A single-nave church of Dormition of Mother of God constructed in X century is the earliest monument of the complex that is country-famous for its iconostases richly adorned with most sophisticated rising sculptures, several fragments of which are exhibited in Sh.
+Saphara Monastery is located in Southern Georgia, Samtskhe-Javakheti region a distance of some 10-12 km from the town Akhaltsikhe, deep in the gorge, away from any residential arrears, on the plot hidden by surrounding mountains.
+The monastery was founded in X century at the latest.
+By XIII c the monastery is the possession and one of the residences of the noble house of Jakeli-owners and rulers of Samtskhe, with their ossuary, arranged therein.
+A single-nave church of Dormition of Mother of God constructed in X century is the earliest monument of the complex that is country-famous for its iconostases richly adorned with the most sophisticated rising sculptures, several fragments of which are exhibited in Sh.
 Amiranashvili State Museum of Art of the National Museum of Georgia.
 The church itself is one of the most interesting monuments of its epoch with the sanctuary built of precisely hewn stones.
-Sanctuary window is framed with the perfect sample of fretwork craftsmanship.
-The construction with an original cornice has got a simple, proportional and very expressive interior by pilasters.
+The sanctuary window is framed with the perfect sample of fretwork craftsmanship.
+The construction with an original cornice has got a simple, proportional, and very expressive interior by pilasters.
 There is a gallery arranged in the western section of the interior.